Featured Image

 Hiroki Miyahara

-Mr. Hiroki Miyahara is a Senior Product Manager at FactSet, based on Tokyo, Japan.
+Mr. Hiroki Miyahara is a Principal Product Manager at FactSet, based on Tokyo, Japan.
 In this role, he covers the Asia Pacific region for FactSet proprietary content sets including supply chain, RBICS, GeoRev, shipping, and FactSet Data Management Solution.
 Mr. Miyahara joined FactSet in 2011 and previously held roles as an account executive and product developer.
 He earned an MSc in economics from the University of Essex.

 Comments